Generate Tests and Test Harnesses for a Model or Components

 The type of test to run on the component.

 Whether to save test data in a MAT-file or Excel®.
-For more information on using Excel files in the Test Manager, see Format Test Case Data in Excel.
+For more information on using Excel files in the Test Manager, see Input, Baseline, and Other Test Case Data Formats in Excel.

 For an example that uses the wizard, see Create and Run a Back-to-Back Test.